 Popular Floral Gifting Days In Italy

-Valentine’s Day, celebrated on February 14th it is easily one of the most important flowers gifting days in Italy.
+Valentine’s Day celebrated on February 14th it is easily one of the most important flowers gifting days in Italy.
 Italians are a romantic people and are known to be connoisseurs of fine flowers.
-Needless to say the red and pink Rose is the centerpieces of this holiday.
+Needless to say, the red and pink Rose is the centerpieces of this holiday.
 Romantic love expressed through flowers is a sight to behold as the country goes flora crazy.
-Along with Roses, floral arrangements in this country typically feature flowers like Lilies, Gerberas, Alstroemeria, Daisies, Fresh seasonal flowers and buttercups.
-The high demand of roses on this particular day can sometimes mean that the prices can soar, as the occasion draws nearer.
+Along with Roses, floral arrangements in this country typically feature flowers like Lilies, Gerberas, Alstroemeria, Daisies, Fresh seasonal flowers, and buttercups.
+The high demand for roses on this particular day can sometimes mean that the prices can soar, as the occasion draws nearer.

 - In case you do not get a popular Rose themed bouquet, don’t be discouraged, beautiful floral arrangements featuring Gerberas and Daisies are also a lovely gesture.

 - Combine your bouquet with a plush toy like a teddy bear to really delight your spouse or lover.

 Women play a tremendous role in the life and culture of Italy.
 Celebrating their contributions and felicitating them for it is the point of Women’s Day.
 Celebrated (as it is internationally) on the 8th of March, Women’s Day is an important flower and floral gifting day in the country.
 Coinciding with spring, flowers in full bloom, mean that this season is rife with beautiful flora that is evident in their sheer abundance.
 Popular flowers at this time include Roses, Carnations, Gerberas, Lilies, Alstroemeria, Buttercups and other beautiful seasonal blooms.